waelD1/fraud_detection/README.md

 # Fraud Detection App
-Financial Fraud Detection

-Created an application using FastAPI to predict if a transaction is fraudulent.
-The application takes into account the means of transfer (cash-in, cash-out, transfer), and also the amount on the credit and debit accounts after the transactions in order to determine if there is fraud.
+Creation of an application using FastAPI to predict if a transaction is fraudulent.
+The application takes into account the types of transfers (cash-in, cash-out, payment), and also the amount on the credit and debit accounts after the transactions in order to determine if there is fraud.

 For the model, I used a random forest (best model determined after several tests).
 I then used FastAPI to create the application.